apache/nuttx/syscall/README.txt

   Field 4: The type of function return value.
   Field 5 - N+5: The type of each of the N formal parameters of the function

+Each type field has a format as follows:

+  type name:
+        For all simpler types
+  formal type | actual type:
+        For array types where the form of the formal (eg. int parm[2]) differs from the type of actual passed parameter (eg. int*).
+This is necessary because you cannot do simple casts to array types. formal type | union member actual type | union member fieldname:
+        A similar situation exists for unions.
+For example, the formal parameter type union sigval -- You cannot cast a uintptr_t to a union sigval, but you can cast to the type of one of the union member types when passing the actua paramter.
+Similarly, we cannot cast a union sigval to a uinptr_t either.
+Rather, we need to cast a specific union member fieldname to uintptr_t.

 Auto-Generated Files
 ====================